davidiwezulu/ecommerce/README.md

 #### Extend Package Models (Optional)

-You can extend the package's default models if you want to retain the base functionality while adding your customizations.
+You can extend the package's default models if you want to retain the base functionality while adding your customisations.

 **Example:**